Charles, Duke of Vendôme: Return to the trust of the king

 An army under the connétable de Bourbon invaded Provence in the summer of 1524.
 Aix fell to his army on 8 August.
 He then settled in for a siege of Marseille, hoping it would serve as a bridgehead into the kingdom.
 With supplies poor, and a royal army being assembled near Avignon this siege did not progress well, and he was soon forced back out of Provence, with the maréchal de Montmorency on his heels.

-With the driving out of the Imperials from Provence, François prepared to lead the fight back into Italy.
+With the driving out of the Imperials from Provence, Francis prepared to lead the fight back into Italy.
 At Pignerol on the border from 15 to 17 October 1524 he ratified his designation of Louise as regent of the kingdom with the rights she had enjoyed in 1515.
-Only a few captains who had distinguished themselves for their loyalty during the affair of Bourbon's treason would be left to protect the kingdom in the king's absence: Vendôme for Picardie and the Île de France; the comte de Guise, and comte de Vaudémont for Champagne and Bourgogne; the comte de Maulévrier in Normandie; the comte de Laval in Bretagne; and the seigneur de Lesparre for Languedoc and Guyenne.
+Only a few captains who had distinguished themselves for their loyalty during the affair of Bourbon's treason would be left to protect the kingdom in the king's absence: Vendôme for Picardy and the Île de France; the comte de Guise, and comte de Vaudémont for Champagne and Burgundy; the comte de Maulévrier in Normandy; the comte de Laval in Brittany; and the seigneur de Lesparre for Languedoc and Guyenne.
 Even as he was putting his affairs in order before his departure, the vanguard of the French army was already menacing Milan.

-Starting in September, Vendôme was entrusted with the defence of Picardie while the king was on campaign.
-He thus spent the next few months in Picardie, tending to the defence of the province.
+Starting in September, Vendôme was entrusted with the defence of Picardy while the king was on campaign.
+He thus spent the next few months in Picardy, tending to the defence of the province.
 Vendôme split responsibility for the province with his deputy Pont-Rémy.
-The former based himself out of La Fère while the latter kept maritime Picardie under a watchful eye.
+The former based himself out of La Fère while the latter kept maritime Picardy under a watchful eye.